Poe wants ex-officials in MRT deal punished

 Graft charges have been filed against Abaya and other former officials by former MRT-3 General Manager Al Vitangcol.

-Transportation Secretary Arthur Tugade said his agency had started its own investigation and will filed charges against former officials once proof of wrongdoing is established.
+Transportation Secretary Arthur Tugade said his agency had started its own investigation and will file charges against former officials once proof of wrongdoing is established.

 “I assure you, once there are substantive proof that can justify a case then we will do it.
 All this hanky-panky and foolishness once established will not go unpunished,” Tugade told reporters.